stefanwatermann/DOSBoxLauncher/README.md

 2. Create a "DOS-Games" folder somewhere on your system and put all games (folders) you want to run here.
 3. Download and run DOSBox Laucher.

+*See <a href="https://github.com/stefanwatermann/DOSBoxLauncher/wiki">wiki pages</a> for more details.*

 The main window shows a list of the configured DOS applications / games.
 A double click starts the respective game.

-See <a href="https://github.com/stefanwatermann/DOSBoxLauncher/wiki">wiki pages</a> for more details.

 ![DOSBoxLauncher Screenshot](/ScreenShots/DOSBoxLauncher_EN.png)